Knockhill (site of)

 In 1543 William, 3rd Lord Herries of Terregles, died and left Hoddom, divided into three parts, to his three daughters.
 Agnes, the eldest daughter, married Sir John Maxwell, the second son of Robert Maxwell, 5th Lord Maxwell, in 1547.
-Two years later she granted her share of the lands of Hoddom, comprising of the lands of Knockhill, Whitehill and Duke’s Close to the north and north-west of the castle (but not including the castle), to Richard Irving for help he had given her and her husband.
+Two years later she granted her share of the lands of Hoddom, comprising of the lands of Knockhill, Whitehill and Duke’s Close to the north and north-west of the castle (but not including the castle), to Richard Irving, known as Old Duke Richie, “for the good and faithful services done” to her and her husband.

 Lady Agnes’ sisters, Katherine or Catherine and Janet Herries, granted their two thirds of the Herries estates, including the two thirds of the lands of Hoddom, to John Hamilton, son of James Hamilton, 2nd Earl of Arran, in 1550 and 1552 respectively.
 In 1561 Maxwell bought the Herries lands from Hamilton and united them with those of his wife.
 In 1565 Maxwell began building the new Hoddom Castle and an associated watch tower, Repentance Tower, on a neighbouring hill.